Skip to content

 How it compares

-The PerpFinder team does not track Deribit in our standard CEX perp volume comparison because its pair count (10+) puts it outside the altcoin coverage comparison.
-On BTC and ETH perpetuals specifically, Deribit's order book is deep for options-hedging sizes.
-For pure perpetuals trading at scale, Binance's BTC/USDT perp volume runs roughly 15–20x Deribit's on any given day.
+Deribit sits outside our standard CEX perp volume comparison — its pair count (10+) puts it outside the altcoin coverage set.
+On BTC and ETH perpetuals, Deribit's order book is deep for options-hedging sizes.
+For pure perpetuals at scale, Binance's BTC/USDT perp volume runs roughly 15-20x Deribit's on any given day.

-Fee comparison for a non-VIP $10k round-trip (taker both ways): Deribit $10.00, Binance $10.00, Bybit $11.00, Hyperliquid $9.00.
-At equal base taker rates vs Binance, Deribit's advantage emerges on limit-order entries: 0% maker vs Binance's 0.02%.
-For a trader who can work all entries on limit and exits at market, Deribit's round-trip is $5.00 versus Binance's $7.00 on the same $10k position.
+At base taker rates, a $10k perp round-trip costs $10.00 on Deribit — identical to Binance, OKX, and Kraken.
+The separation shows on limit-order entries: 0% maker vs Binance's 0.02%.
+For a trader who works all entries on limit and exits at market, Deribit's round-trip is $5.00 versus Binance's $7.00 on the same $10k position.
 Use the cost comparison tool for your specific order type mix.

 PerpFinder Research Editorial Team